 What’s more, an OMS is key to building Amazon-like trust in your inventory availability and fulfillment experience.
 You can’t afford to get it wrong.
 But even better, you can de-risk an OMS project further.
 How?

-By starting small and adding more capabilities over time.
-With a best-in-class OMS, one that’s flexible, you can focus on your biggest pain point first.
+By starting small and adding more capabilities over time, you can roll out your order management system in phases.
+With a best-in-class, flexible OMS, you can focus on your biggest pain point first.
 If canceled orders are a challenge, start with a unified view of your inventory availability data.
-That way you can close the gap between demand and revenue.
-And stop disappointing customers.
+That way you can close the gap between demand and revenue and improve customer satisfaction.

 Struggling with too many manual processes during the order lifecycle?
 Start with order orchestration.
 With flexible workflows, you can automate manual processes and escalations, free up labor for higher value tasks, and provide a better customer experience.
-Unfortunately that’s not typically an option when replacing legacy commerce tech.
+Unfortunately, that’s not typically an option when replacing legacy commerce tech.
 It’s often an ‘all or nothing’ approach.
-So you don’t start seeing a return until the full rollout is complete⸺which can take a while.
-Whereas OMS project timelines are shorter.
+So you don’t start seeing a return until the full rollout is complete – which can take a while.
+On the contrary, OMS project timelines are shorter and you start seeing the return sooner.

 An MVP (minimum viable product) OMS project can go-live in 6-12 weeks.
 Even a really complex one rarely takes more than 9 months.
-That means you can impact key KPIs faster, and get a tangible return.
+That means you can impact key KPIs faster, and get a tangible return on your investment.

 Summary

-When it comes to digital transformation, don’t let a commerce project kill your OMS ROI.
-Or your reputation.
-If you want to deliver value to your business faster, be smart.
-Start small.
+When it comes to an ecommerce digital transformation, don’t let a commerce project kill your order management system ROI – or your reputation.
+If you want to deliver value to your business faster and readily improve customer experience, be smart and start small.
 Take a phased approach to rollout.
 Iterate then innovate.
 And build trust across the business in your ability to drive successful change.
 Start with OMS.

 Interested in hearing real-world results of phased OMS rollouts?
 Contact us today.